Tabiti: Functions

-As a goddess of the Hearth, Tabiti was the patron of society, the state and families who protected the family and the clan, and, as a symbol of supreme authority, she was assigned the superior position over the other gods through her role as the guardian of the king, due to which as well as her to link to the common Iranian cult of fire, she was connected to the importance of fire and of royal hearths in Iranian religions.
-The king's hearth was hence connected with Tabiti, and was therefore an inviolable symbol of the prosperity of his people and a token of royal power, and Tabiti herself was connected with royal power, as attested by the Scythian king Idanthyrsos calling her the "Queen of the Scythians" in 513 BC, with this characterisation of Tabiti being possibly linked to the notion of the khvarenah (𐬓𐬀𐬭𐬆𐬥𐬀𐬵), the Iranian divine bliss, or even to that of the fire which protects the king, the Warahrān (𐭥𐭫𐭧𐭫𐭠𐭭).
-As the guardian of the royal hearth, Tabiti therefore ensured the well-being of the tribe - an oath by the royal hearths was considered the most sacred and breaking it was believed to cause the king's illness and was punished by death.
+As a goddess of the Hearth, Tabiti was the patron of society, the state, and families.
+She protected the family and the clan, and as a symbol of supreme authority she was assigned the superior position over the other gods, through her role as the guardian of the king.
+Due to her link to the common Iranian cult of fire, she was connected to the importance of fire and of royal hearths in Iranian religions.
+The king's hearth was hence connected with Tabiti, and was therefore an inviolable symbol of the prosperity of his people and a token of royal power, and Tabiti herself was connected with royal power, as attested by the Scythian king Idanthyrsos calling her the "Queen of the Scythians" in 513 BCE, with this characterisation of Tabiti being possibly linked to the notion of the khvarenah (𐬓𐬀𐬭𐬆𐬥𐬀𐬵), the Iranian divine bliss, or even to that of the fire which protects the king, the Warahrān (𐭥𐭫𐭧𐭫𐭠𐭭).
+As the guardian of the royal hearth, Tabiti therefore ensured the well-being of the tribe - an oath by the royal hearths was considered the most sacred and breaking it was believed to cause the king's illness and was punished by the execution of the perpetrator of the crime, who was tied to brushwood and burnt.